 The amazing feeling of the weekend!
-Time to get the stress of your shoulders and enjoy those well-deserved days off.
+Time to get the stress off your shoulders and enjoy those well-deserved days off.
 But how will you spend them?
-Looking for something to do and tired of the predictable walks or even Netflix and chill?
+Looking for something to do and tired of the predictable walks, or even Netflix and chill?
 Then let's get you something unique and beautiful to visit just across the Belgian border.

 Off to Germany

 Depending on which province you are in Belgium, the drive to Castle Drachenburg will be around 2 to 3 hours.
 During this road trip, you can make as many stops as you want such as the city of Aachen, Keulen, Bonn, the Geierlay suspension bridge, or the beautiful fields of the natural park Siebengebirge.
 You can easily combine a few during a weekend, or opt to just visit the Castle of Drachenburg with a bed-and-breakfast and return on Sunday.

 During this itinerary, I will combine the visit of Drachenburg and the Geierlay suspension bridge.
 It is a good combo between culture, nature, and relaxation with a sauna arrangement during the trip to feel completely at ease.

 I would suggest leaving Saturday morning for an exciting day at the castle.
 You will find good indications along the road mentioning "Schloss Drachenburg" which could be translated into the Dragon Castle.
 The whole area is built around the dragon theme, and it is just dreamy to discover.